SAP-samples/logistics-business-network-integration/README.md

 ## 2.)
 Request tenant and technical user
 ![](Upload/2.png)

+Before you can actually start connecting against LBN, you need to request the two below items:
+- Tenant
+- Technical User

 ### 2.1) Requesting a tenant

 As a prerequisit for connecting to / integrating with SAP LBN APIs,